mohataher/spark-ml-predict-uk-house-prices/README.md

 ```
 Relates to the tenure: 0 = Freehold, 1= Leasehold, 2 = Unknown?.
 ```
-It's worth noting that `U` value exists in the data set but wasn't documented.
+It's worth noting that `U` value exists in the data set but wasn't documented by the data provider.

 Learned regression tree model:
 ```